 Live Presentation Technique

 Are you comfortable and natural speaking in front of a live audience?
-Are you engaging your audience with eye contact, body language and movement?
-Are you aware of how tone and body language can undermine or boost your audience’s attention and trust in you?
+Are you engaging your audience with eye contact, natural body language and movement?
+Did you know that tone and body language can boost your audience’s attention and trust in you, or undermine it?

-- Learn why your conscious desire to connect with your audience matters and how to overcome blocks.
+- Grow your desire to connect with your audience and overcome blocks.

-- Learn tools and techniques that increase vocal clarity, diction, and projection and a natural use of body language.
+- Increase vocal clarity, diction, and projection; use natural, authentic body language.

-- Play with acting techniques, including improv, to increase your comfort level and creativity in front of audiences.
+- Increase your comfort level and creativity in front of an audience with acting games, such as improv.